microsoft/msphpsql/README.md

 5. To install the resulting build, run `nmake install` or just copy php_sqlsrv.dll and/or php_pdo_sqlsrv.dll to your PHP extension directory.

-This software has been compiled and tested under PHP 7.0.8 using the Visual C++ 2015 compiler.
+This software has been compiled and tested under PHP 7.0.20 and 7.1.6 using the Visual C++ 2015 compiler.

 ## Install (Windows)